The World-Building Secret Behind Believable AI Influencers

 Real people have worlds.
 They have a specific apartment with specific furniture.
 They have routines.
 They have that one friend who always photobombs their stories.
 They have a neighbourhood café.
 Their cat that always sits on the laptop.

-The creators who are making AI influencers that audiences actually believe in have figured out something crucial: consistency of character is only half the equation.
+For an audience to recognize an AI influencer from post to post, consistency of character is only half the equation.
 Consistency of world is the other half.

 What Is World-Building for AI Personas?